fiifidickson-tech/cutmind-mvp/backend/api_contract.md

 # 3. POST `/apply-rules`

 ## Description
-Applies validated rules to a selected base SVG pattern (one of the three block families).
+Applies validated rules to ONE of the three supported base block families.
 Returns **only** the transformed SVG.

 ### Valid pattern_id values: